a21401624/DATFF/readme.md

 # Dual Attention Transformer Fusion (DATFF) Module

-This is the code for our paper 'Dual Attention Feature Fusion for Visible-Infrared Object Detection' that has been submitted to ICANN2023.
+This is the code for our paper 'Dual Attention Feature Fusion for Visible-Infrared Object Detection' that has been accepted by ICANN2023.

 Note that we only include the code for DroneVehicle dataset.
 The config file of FLIR dataset will be released soon.

-More details will be updated upon the acceptance of this paper.

 ![DATFF](DATFF.png)